The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Modelling Astrophysical Sites

 Further suggestions include subminimal-mass neutron stars.
-Based on ideas by \cite{Clark.Eardley:1977}, stable mass transfer in neutron star binaries of unequal mass can reduce the mass of the lower-mass companion, proceeding towards the minimum neutron star mass.
-Such scenarios predict a tidal disruption and explosion of the neutron star at or below the minimum stable mass \citep[see e.g.][and references therein]{Blinnikov.ea:2022}.
+Based upon ideas by \cite{Clark.Eardley:1977}, stable mass transfer in neutron star binaries of unequal mass can reduce the mass of the lower-mass companion, proceeding towards the minimum neutron star mass.
+Such scenarios predict a tidal disruption and explosion of the neutron star at or below the minimum stable mass \citep[see e.g.][and references therein]{Blinnikov.ea:2022}, however, Fig.5 of \cite{Rosswog.Piran.Nakar:2013} should also be considered for the survival chances of the neutron star.
 Such an event is expected when a large ratio for the masses of the two compact objects exists, which would be the case for neutron star - black hole pairs \citep{Martineau.ea:2026}. \cite{Yip.Leung.ea:2023} and \cite{Ignatovsky.ea:2023} predict r-process nucleosynthesis ejecta from such explosions, which would add an additional formation channel beyond the previously discussed ones.
 The authors state that the ejected mass of r-process elements is as high or higher than those of neutron star mergers.
 Therefore, their contribution depends strongly on the event rates and how they compare with those of neutron star mergers.
 In principle, because neutron star - black hole mergers always show a large mass ratio of the binary companions, such events could be highly correlated with neutron star - black hole mergers.